-- 1. The IntermediateEvent (I) is sent whenever a meaningful intermediate result is available for the running asynchronous operation.
-In some cases this may even be after the OC event (E.g. after an operation is completed the media must be taken by the customer from the output tray.
-When this happens a MediaTaken Event is sent)!. - 2.
+- 1. The IntermediateEvent (I) is sent whenever a meaningful intermediate result is available for the running asynchronous operation. - 2.
 The OperationCompleteEvent (OC) is sent whenever an asynchronous operation is completed.
 The return code depends on whether the operation was successful, partially successful or a failure.
 For the operations which return data it is possible to have several sub-classes of this event (containing the additional data and its access methods).
 They all start with the letters "OC", e.g. OCReadTrackEvent. - 3.
 The StatusEvent (S) is sent whenever device status changes.